Non-stop flights to Seoul (ICN)

 Flights from Macao to Seoul

-There is 1 airport in Macao that has a direct connection to Seoul, which is Macau.
-From Macau, there are 4 airlines that have direct services to Seoul, which are Air Macau, Jeju Air, Jin Air and Tway Air.
+In Macao, the only airport that has a direct connection to Seoul is Macau.
+From Macau, there are 4 airlines that have direct services to Seoul, which are Air Macau, Jeju Air, Jin Air and Korean Air (SkyTeam).

 Flights from Malaysia to Seoul

-From Johor Bahru, direct flights are offered by Jin Air.
-This is a seasonal route that starts in February and ends in March.
+From Kota Kinabalu, there are 4 airlines that have direct services to Seoul, which are AirAsia, Jeju Air, Jin Air and Tway Air.
+This is a seasonal route that starts in May and ends in October.

-From Kuala Lumpur, direct flights are offered by AirAsia X, Korean Air (SkyTeam) and Malaysia Airlines (Oneworld).
+From Kuala Lumpur, there are 4 airlines that have direct services to Seoul, which are AirAsia X, Batik Air, Korean Air (SkyTeam) and Malaysia Airlines (Oneworld).

 Flights from Mexico to Seoul